Illumina/NirvanaDocumentation/versioned_docs/version-3.14/file-formats/custom-annotations.md

 * `type` indicates to downstream tools the data type.
 Since allele frequencies are numbers, we'll write `number` in this column.

 :::caution Reference Base Checking
-Nirvana validates all the reference bases in a custom annotation.
+Illumina Annotator validates all the reference bases in a custom annotation.
 If a variant or genomic region is specified that has the wrong reference base, an error will be produced.
 :::

 :::caution Sorting
 The variants within each chromosome must be sorted by genomic position.
 :::

-#### Convert to Nirvana Format
+#### Convert to Illumina Annotator Format

 First we need to convert the TSV file to Nirvana's native file format and let's put that file in a new directory called CA: